 We are nearly done!
 Yay!
 Next it’s time to glue the mason jars in place.

 Place heavy duty glue around the metal rim of the mason jar and then shove it into one of the drilled holes.
 And repeat for all the jars.
-Glueing the metal rim to the wood is not only easier and more sturdy than just glueing the glass to the wood, but also allows you to unscrew the glass and clean it if need be.
+Gluing the metal rim to the wood is not only easier and more sturdy than just gluing the glass to the wood, but also allows you to unscrew the glass and clean it if need be.